SU-SWS/stanford_media/README.md

 The Stanford Media module is used to enhance the Drupal 8 core media management.
 The enhancements are listed below.
 This has been confirmed to work with ckeditor.

-### Entity Browsers

-This module provides several different entity browsers:
- - Media Browser: All media types
- - File Browser: Only file media types
- - Image Browser: Only image media types
- - video browser: Only video media types.

-### Media Field Formatter
+### Field Formatters
-A field formatter for any entity reference fields that target media entities.
-This allows the above entity browsers to be used on content types.
-If the target entity is an image, it will allow the rendering to use an image style or a responsive image style.
-This helps simplify the display settings of a content type and also eliminates the need for various joins and relationships in views.
+In Drupal Core there is no way to select an image style on a media field.
+The provided field formatters pass in an image style or responsive image style into the display mode so that a desired image style is easier to display.

 ### Embed Alter Plugins
 When an media entity is being embedded into a wysiwyg, the core media implementation does not provide the user with certain customizations.
-The plugins (found in `src/Plugin/MediaEmbedDialog`) target specific media types and uses and adds necessary customizations and pre-rendering in order to obtain the desired outcome.
+The plugins (found in `src/Plugin/MediaEmbedDialog`) target specific media types and adds necessary customizations and pre-rendering in order to obtain the desired outcome.

-### Entity Browser Plugins
-1. Embed Code: Currently this provides the user the ability to input a video url and it will create a video media entity if the video provider is available.
-2. Dropzone Upload: Allows for a drag and drop upload capability.
-The upload is limited to a single item in WYSIWYG uses but if using on a field, the upload is limitied to the configured number of items as defined by the field.

 ### Bulk Upload Page
 This uses the above Dropzone Upload plugin.
 It allows a user to drag and drop as many allowed files as they would like.
 It will then provide a form for each item to allow the user to customize image alt texts, item titles, etc.

-### Automatic Media Creation
-If a content type is using a traditional image field or uses the video embed field without implementing the media browsers above, upon submission of the form, a media entity will be generated automatically.
-This allows for reusable media entities in other areas of the site, such as in the WYSIWYG.

 ### Media Duplicate Validation
 To try to reduce the amount of duplicate images, the media duplicate validation will compare newly uploaded images and